noemiaime/ADHDvsControl_EEG/README.md

 ## Project overview

-The project follows a complete EEG analysis workflow:
+The project follows the workflow:

 1. dataset exploration;
 2. EEG spectral feature extraction;
 3. feature exploration and statistical analysis;
 4. feature correlation analysis;
-5. Random Forest classification;
+5. Random Forest classification and feature importance.
-6. model interpretation using feature importance.

 The analysis is performed at subject level.
 This means that each subject is represented by one row in the final feature table.